antonio59/aafairshare/README.md

    pnpm preview
    ```

-### Netlify Deployment
+### Vercel Deployment
-The application is configured for deployment on Netlify:
+The application is configured for deployment on Vercel:

 1. Push your code to a Git repository
-2. Connect your repository to Netlify
+2. Import your project to Vercel
-3. Configure the following build settings:
+3. Vercel will automatically detect the build settings
-   - Build command: `npm run build`
-   - Publish directory: `dist`
-   - Node version: 18
+4. Environment variables will be automatically pulled from your Vercel project

-### Environment Variables on Netlify
+### Environment Variables on Vercel
-Set the following environment variables in Netlify's dashboard:
+Set the following environment variables in Vercel's dashboard:
 - `VITE_SUPABASE_URL`
 - `VITE_SUPABASE_ANON_KEY`